 Andropause, also known as male menopause, is the gradual decline in testosterone levels in middle-aged men.
 It’s often accompanied by physiological changes such as fatigue, decreased energy, and decreased sex drive.
 Males experiencing Andropause may have a number of symptoms related to the condition and could also be at risk of other serious health conditions without proper treatment.

-There are a number of things that can cause low testosterone.
-The most common cause is age, but Low T can be caused by several other factors including infection, diabetes, obesity, and other ailments.
+There are a number of things that can cause low t.
+The most common cause is age, but low t can be caused by several other factors including infection, diabetes, obesity, and other ailments.
 Lower levels of testosterone that are atypical of the normal aging process are due to other primary or secondary causes of hypogonadism.
 Hypogonadism in men happens when the testicles don’t produce enough testosterone.

 A few of the conditions that can lead to low testosterone are:

 - Medications (narcotic prescriptions, and treatments such as chemotherapy)